gilbertgit95/kagiweb-api-core-a/README.md

 ## Quick Setup
 ### Project creation
 A cli is available for creating and administering kagiweb-tech projects.
-To create a server using @kagiweb-tech/api-core-a middleware execute the snippet below.
+To create a server using @kagiweb-tech/api-core-a middleware execute the snippet below on your terminal.
 ```
 > npx @kagiweb-tech/cli
 ```
-1. then select `App Creator`
+1. select `App Creator`
-2. then select `Create - API Core A`
+2. select `Create - API Core A (Ts)`
-3. then enter the project name
+3. enter the project name

+This will create a new project folder in the current directory containing the initial codebase.
+To execute the project, first get inside the project folder and install the packages by executing  `npm i` on the terminal.

 ### Seeding
-At this point, you dont have much to do with the api because most of the essential collections in mongodb are empty.
-To populate the database with initial data. goto the project folder where the .env file is located and open the terminal, then execute the snippet below.
+At this point, the application is still not usable because the database is empty.
+To populate the database with initial data.
+Goto the project folder where the .env file is located and open the terminal, then execute the snippet below.
 ```
 > npx @kagiweb-tech/cli
 ```
-1. then select `Administrative Tasks`
+1. select `Administrative Tasks`
 2. enter admin confirm key from .env
-3. then select `DB - seed`
+3. select `DB - seed`

-After seeding, you can check you mongodb if it was successfully populated with data.
+After seeding, you can check your mongodb if it was successfully populated with data.

 ### Execution
 This is up to you on how you start the application.
 Just make sure you have imported and use the library in the right way.
+However if you use `@kagiweb-tech/cli` to setup your project, you can start the development by excuting `npm run dev` and `npm start` to run the build version.

 ### Swagger API Documentation
 After running your app on your local machine, you can access the swagger api documentation on route `http://localhost:5001/api/v1/apidoc/#/`.

-If you had customized the .env file, then the route is on `http://localhost:{ APP_PORT }{ ROOT_API_ENDPOINT }apidoc/#/` where **APP_PORT** and **ROOT_API_ENDPOINT** are values from .env file.
+If you had customization in .env file, then the route is on `http://localhost:{ APP_PORT }{ ROOT_API_ENDPOINT }apidoc/#/` where **APP_PORT** and **ROOT_API_ENDPOINT** are values from .env file.

 > **Note**
 We recommend going into api documentation route after setting up and running your application.
-There, you will see the available routes and detailed documentation provided by this package.
+There, you will see all the available routes and detailed documentation provided by this package.

 ## Tutorials